Edward Joseph Byrne: Archbishop of Dublin

 Byrne became Archbishop at a critical time in Irish history.
 During his early years as Archbishop, at the time of the Irish Civil War, he tried to bring about peace by calling a conference of the leaders, but no basis for agreement could be found.
-Arguing that the majority of the Irish people supported the Treaty, he advised de Valera not to split the Sinn Féin party, even if he was defeated in the Dáil; however, this advice was ignored.
+Arguing that the majority of the Irish people supported the Treaty, he advised de Valera not to split Sinn Féin, even if he was defeated in the Dáil; however, this advice was ignored.
 Byrne objected to the execution of Erskine Childers and other anti-Treaty supporters, and the policy of reprisals by both parties.
 After the hostilities ended, while he still maintained an interest in political matters, he was, and became, much more interested in the spiritual well-being of his flock.

 Byrne was very involved with the pastoral workings of the diocese and was extremely interested in the changing social conditions.
 He had a parish of over 20,000 people, many of whom were living in sub-standard conditions, and who had to be re-housed in new estates in the suburbs.
 He supervised the provision of schools and churches to serve the new parishes created and viewed all his work from a spiritual angle and was considered a wise and prudent ruler.

-Byrne supported the religious ban on young Catholics attending Trinity College.
+Byrne supported the religious ban on Catholics attending Trinity College Dublin.
 He reaffirmed this attitude on behalf of the Catholic Church in a letter in 1928.
 According to Byrne, Trinity College creates a Protestant atmosphere which is perilous for young Catholics.

-Two major commemorative events can be seen as the highlights of his episcopacy, namely the centenary of Catholic Emancipation in 1929 and the Eucharistic Congress of 1932.
-The thirty-first International Eucharistic Congress was held in Dublin from 20–26 June 1932.
+Two major commemorative events can be seen as the highlights of his episcopacy, namely the centenary of Catholic emancipation in 1929 and the Eucharistic Congress of 1932.
+The thirty-first International Eucharistic Congress was held in Dublin from 20 to 26 June 1932.

-Relations With The Irish State
+Relations with the Irish State

 Byrne had generally cordial relations with the governments of both W. T. Cosgrave and Éamon de Valera, advising them on the issues of divorce and the constitution respectively.
 Unlike the other bishops - and in particular, unlike his eventual successor John Charles McQuaid who had already started corresponding with de Valera on this matter - he was prepared to agree to the omission of any specific reference to the Catholic Church in the 1937 constitution.
 While his pastorals from the 1920s and 1930s reveal some of the typical hierarchical concerns of the period, such as immodesty and evil literature, he was cautious in lending moral sanction to emergency legislation.

-He was afflicted with a wasting muscular disease through the 1930s, but remained as Archbishop until his death in 1940 when he was succeeded by John Charles McQuaid.
+He was afflicted with a wasting muscular disease through the 1930s, but remained as archbishop until his death in 1940, when he was succeeded by John Charles McQuaid.

 He is buried in the vaults at the Pro-Cathedral.